|

 The Jack Russell terrier is generally not suited for homes with children or other animals.
 They can be aggressive and are high-energy dogs.

-The Jack Russell Terrier, also known as the Parson Russell Terrier, is an extremely energetic, happy and hard-working breed.
+The Jack Russell Terrier, also known as the Parson Russell Terrier, is a highly energetic, happy, and hard-working breed.

-They exhibit many classic terrier traits that include excessive barking, willfulness, apprehension to strangers, aggression, and jealousy.
+They exhibit many classic terrier traits that include excessive barking, willfulness, apprehension of strangers, aggression, and jealousy.

 Jack Russells generally are not suited for homes with children or other animals.
 They can be unusually aggressive toward other dogs.
 This breed packs a big personality into a very tiny frame.